 We have also included information about each item below the tables, such as how to obtain the item and any other notable information.

-Don’t worry if your set-up is not exactly the same as one of those outlined below – the build will still work fine if you’re missing some of the items.
-Also, don’t be afraid to experiment with new items if you find something else that you like.
+Don’t worry if your setup is not exactly the same as one of those outlined below – the build will still work fine if you’re missing some of the items.

 Early Game Equipment